sohanlaxmicoin/go/services/orbit/internal/docs/reference/tutorials/follow-received-payments.md

 }
 ```

-After a few seconds, the Stellar network will perform consensus, close the
+After a few seconds, the Rover network will perform consensus, close the
 ledger, and your account will have been created.
 Next up we will write a command
 that watches for new payments to your account and outputs a message to the
 terminal.